robinnewhouse/DataMCDijetTopology/README.md

 The second argument, `input.txt`, is a simple text file with list of paths to locally available DxAOD files to run over.

-The resulting file, `output.root`, will contain all variables specified/saved by `DataMCbackgroundEventSaver.cxx/h`
+The resulting file, `output.root`, will contain all variables as specified/saved in `DataMCbackgroundEventSaver.cxx/h`

 ## RUNNING ON THE GRID